Student loan interest rates - For federal and private loans

 Watching over the overall financial health - Before building on student debt, an emergency fund can be built and high-interest debts can be paid off as credit-cards.

-Comparing Federal and Private student loans interest rates
+Federal vs Private student loans interest rates

 Loans are basically of two types - Federal Loans and Private Loans.